richard-peng-xia/LMPT/README.md

 pip install -r requirements.txt
 ```

-## Dataset
+## ⏳Dataset

 To evaluate/train our LMPT network, you will need to download the required datasets.
-Image paths, labels and captions of each dataset can be found [here](https://github.com/Richard88888/LMPT/data).
+Image paths, labels and captions of each dataset can be found [here](https://github.com/Richard-peng-xia/LMPT/data).

 * [COCO-LT](https://github.com/wutong16/DistributionBalancedLoss/tree/master/appendix/coco)